arunnandam/SQL/Music_Store_Analysis/README.md

 # SQL Music Store Analysis

 ## Overview
-This project involves analyzing a music store database using PostgreSQL.
+This project involves analyzing a music store database using PostgreSQL and Power BI.
 The database contains 11 tables, including information about artists, albums, tracks, genres, customers, invoices, and employees.
 Through this project, I aim to extract meaningful insights from the data to understand customer preferences, identify top-selling products, and evaluate sales performance.

 We can answer many questions from the data such as
 1. Most popular music Genre for each country?